 Here's our guide to the best power supplies for PC gaming.

 Cases can be as sexy or boring as you want.
-We're going to go for the former rather than the latter, with the Phanteks Eclipse P400, a sweet tempered glass case.
-It's available in white or black, and there are also variants that skip the tempered glass and go with a windowed side panel instead.
-The Phanteks Eclipse P400 is also reasonably priced, which is always a bonus.
+We're going to go for the former rather than the latter, with the NZXT H510, a slick, tempered glass case available in white or black.
+The NZXT H510 is also reasonably priced, which is always a bonus.

 If you want other options, check our guide to the best mid-tower cases.
-The NZXT S340 was our previous pick, and it's still highly recommended.
+The Phanteks Eclipse P400 was our previous pick, and it's still highly recommended.
 The clean look goes well on any desk and doesn't obnoxiously stand out like many so-called 'gaming cases'.
+There's also the pricier H510i that integrates some smart features if you like the look of the H510 but want a few more bells and whistles.

 Better cooling and less noise than the stock Intel cooler, at a great price